-Data linkage will be undertaken by NHS Digital acting as a 'trusted third party' (see: figure 1).
+Data linkage between the CMP, UKRR, HES and ONS datasets will be undertaken by NHS Digital acting as a 'trusted third party'.
 Identifiers (with no associated clinical data) will be uploaded from the CMP and UKRR clinical audits to secure servers at NHS Digital, who will perform the data linkage and return to each audit their local identifier (a field that is unique to the records within that dataset) together with a common key that will be used to link all records of the same patient across datasets.
 The UKRR will then transfer to ICNARC the agreed pseudonymised dataset (including the common key) for successfully linked patients.
 Similarly, NHS Digital will perform a pseudonymised data extract of agreed fields from HES and ONS datasets and pass these to ICNARC (again including the common key for data linkage).
-ICNARC will then produce a pseudonymised data extract from the CMP that will be linked with extracts from the UKRR, HES, and ONS datasets using the common key.
-In this way, only pseudonymised data will be linked between the multiple data sources.